MapsPeople/docs/collections/_web/v4/index.md

 ## Prerequisits before getting your hands dirty

-The MapsIndoors web application is build on top of Google Maps.
+The MapsIndoors web application is built on top of Google Maps.
 You therefore need to get a Google Maps API key.

 You also need a MapsIndoors API key in order to see indoor floor plans.